 As it turns out, though that isn’t what a brand image actually means, the visuals for your brand are an important part of your overall brand personality.

 We are definitely visual creatures.
 As a whole, we process visual information faster and retain it longer than written or oral content.
-So creating branded visuals is an ideal way to promote your brand image.
+So creating branded visuals, especially in the realm of web design, is an ideal way to promote your brand image.

 Each of your visuals should follow the path laid out in the first step, that of outlining your brand personality.
 It’s okay to be different and innovative, but your visuals should still be readily identifiable with your brand.

 Take logo design as an example.
 Marketer Rob Cohen gives this advice regarding logo design: “[T]he most important aspect is the research – discovering the character traits of the brand, the values, the positioning, and the tone.”

 It’s only after you have those aspects dialed in that you can make sure to get the right impact and message for your logo.

 And the same is true of any other visuals that you create for the brand.